Article: Choosing the Perfect Kitchen Bar Stool: Style, Comfort & Functionality

 Ease of cleaning

 Kitchen bar stools are prone to spills and stains, so it’s important to choose stools that are easy to clean.
 Look for materials that can be easily wiped down or cleaned with mild soap and water.
-Avoid materials that are difficult to maintain or require specialized cleaning products.
+Avoid materials that are difficult to maintain or require specialised cleaning products.

 Stackability